smallstoneapps/uk-transport/README.md

 ![UK Transport Marketing Banner][banner]

-**The must have Pebble app for people who using UK public transport.**
+**The must have Pebble app for people who use UK public transport.**

 Look up upcoming bus and train departures from your closest stops and stations, and mark your favourites for easy access in the future.